dbt-labs/spark-utils/README.md

 ### Note to maintainers of other packages

 The spark-utils package may be able to provide compatibility for your package, especially if your package leverages dbt-utils macros for cross-database compatibility.
-This package _does not_ need to be specified as a depedency of your package in `packages.yml`.
+This package _does not_ need to be specified as a dependency of your package in `packages.yml`.
 Instead, you should encourage anyone using your package on Apache Spark / Databricks to:
 - Install `spark_utils` alongside your package
 - Add a `dispatch` config in their root project, like the one above